 I found this message to the people who were on the flight when we made the DVD.
+It’s embarrassingly generous about my part in Jasper’s success in overcoming his fear but the important thing is that after 38 years he went flying again.
+The message is YOU CAN DO IT!

 I met Keith in the summer of 2003, because I absolutely had to get on a plane to Washington DC in December of that year.
 I was pursuing every avenue I could in order to get as much help as possible, because I was really stuck on the ground, as it were.
 (I had decided, at around the age of three, never to fly again.
 So I grounded myself for the next 38 years.)
 Having endured a few fear-of-flying courses with various firms, and failing to find my wings, I felt increasingly entrenched, and thought I would never be able to let myself fly.